markbreedlove/maxmsplib/midityping/README.txt

-When creating a standalone, copy the contents of the 'support' folder into the 'support' folder of the application.
+When creating a standalone, ensure that the build script includes the necessary files in the keymaps folder.